keras-team/keras/README.md

 ## Getting started: 30 seconds to Keras

 The core data structure of Keras is a __model__, a way to organize layers.
 The simplest type of model is the [`Sequential`](https://keras.io/getting-started/sequential-model-guide) model, a linear stack of layers.
-For more complex architectures, you should use the [Keras functional API](https://keras.io/getting-started/functional-api-guide), which allows to build arbitrary graphs of layers.
+For more complex architectures, you should use the [Keras functional API](https://keras.io/getting-started/functional-api-guide), which allows building arbitrary graphs of layers.

 Here is the `Sequential` model: